symgryph/resume/README.md

 *Cloud Security, Architecture, Analytics & Compliance, IOT Design and Audit*

 I have helped companies attack modern IOT problems in Azure.
 I bring an out-of-the-box creative and technically sound perspective to my clients.
 I serve as their guide, explaining difficult technical problems clearly.
 I help them make the best choices based upon their needs.
-All IOTdevices should be secure and safe.
+All IOT devices should be secure and safe.
 They should help businesses bring secure solutions to their clients.
 Customers' data needs to be private, and still usable, within an increasingly complex international regulatory environment.
 An open mind is key to having a good working relationship with my colleagues and customers.

 ## <span style="font-variant:small-caps;">Areas of Expertise</span>